andrewmarconi/bias-in-generative-ai/README.md

 This framework implements best practices from algorithmic auditing research and builds on:

-- MLX and mflux for efficient Apple Silicon inference
+- Hugging Face Diffusers for image generation
 - Hugging Face Transformers for VQA models
 - MLflow for experiment tracking
 - Scipy and statsmodels for statistical analysis